DaehwanKimLab/hisat2/MANUAL.markdown

     ...
     Sequence-N	<name>	<len>

 Fields are separated by tabs.
-Colorspace is always set to 0 for HISAT.
+Colorspace is always set to 0 for HISAT2.

 </td></tr><tr><td>